Quick Quiz

 Related Posts:

-Mock Test on Science for Class 10 Students
+Mock test on Science for Class 10 Students

-(a) Both A and R are true and R is the correct explanation of A
+(a) Both A and R are true and R correctly explains A

-(b) Both A and R are true, but R is not the correct explanation of A
+(b) Both A and R are true, but R does not explain A

-(c) A is true, but R is false
+(c) A is correct, but R is incorrect

-(d) A is false, but R is true
+(d) A is incorrect, but R is correct

-(d) Momentum and Power
+(d) Momentum and power

 (a) Gas constant